mpenn/Morpheus/docs/source/morpheus_developer_documentation.md

 ```

 ##### Testing our new Stage
-To ensure that our new stage is working, we will use the pipeline from the previous example, and insert our new stage where the pass-through stage was previously, between the FileSource and  MonitorStage stages.
+To ensure that our new stage is working, we will use the pipeline from the previous example, and insert our new stage directly after the pass-through stage.

 Update these lines:
 ```python